Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 otherwise the CLI falls back to the UART interface of the DCD port.
 As is the case with SLCAN, CLI operates in echoless mode, providing any response only if it receives a valid command.
-This is done this way in order to prevent the outside systems connected to Zubax Babel from engaging in interation with the bootloader when they expect to see the SLCAN interface of Zubax Babel.
+This is done this way in order to prevent the outside systems connected to Zubax Babel from engaging in interaction with the bootloader when they expect to see the SLCAN interface of Zubax Babel.

 ### CLI commands